PierreGrognet/ChIPseq_Workshop/qPCR.md

 ### DNA dilution

-------📝🔴----- *Benoit: 5/07/2022: Last year, we used a 1:5 dilution, instead of a 1:20.
-Should we upadate (a) the sentence below and (b) the calculations in the different tables?* ------📝-----

-You can test different DNA dilutions to come across the right Cq (20-22) or do like me and test 1:20 which in my opinion corresponded to a good approximation of reality.
+You can test different DNA dilutions to come across the right Cq (20-22) or do like me and test 1:5 which in my opinion corresponded to a good approximation of reality.

 In theory, the Cq of the Samples should not differ from the Input more than a factor of 4, but I consider that we are OK if we stay in that range (avoid exceeding a Sample>30)